Édouard de Reszke: Stage

 Reszke debuted in Aida in Paris on 22 April 1876.
-He was chosen by the composer Giuseppe Verdi for the role as the King of Egypt.
-Fortunately, when he auditioned he already knew the opera well, because he was hired just days before the performance.
+He was chosen by the composer Giuseppe Verdi for the role of the King of Egypt.
+Fortunately, he knew the opera well, being hired just days before the performance.
 He was asked to grow a beard so that he looked more like a king than the young man that he was.
 That year, Reszke began using the French version of his surname: de Reszke.
 Josephine and Jean, who had careers as opera singers, changed their surname that year, too.
 After Aida, he performed at the Théâtre des Italiens for two seasons.

 In 1879, he performed in Maria Tudor at the Teatro alla Scala and Indra in the premiere of Le roi de Lahore in Milan.
 The role of Ilda was created for him by Jules Massenet.
 He sang at Covent Garden in London in 1880.
 The following year, he performed in The Prodigal Son, Simon Boccanegra, and Ernani.
-He performed as Charles V in Don Giovanni d'Austria and the king in Elda in southern cities including Lisbon, Trieste, and Turin.
+He performed as Charles V in Don Giovanni d'Austria and the king in Elda in cities including Lisbon, Trieste, and Turin.

-He performed in Italian opera at Covent Garden in London.
-While in the capital of England, the Reszkes were often entertained at the residence of Lady de Grey, who treated the men like royalty and enjoyed their senses of humor.
-One night they missed their train for London to make their perform at Covent Garden, a guest remembered he was the honorary president of the local fire brigade and arranged for them to be taken to London in good speed.
+He performed in Italian opera at London's Royal Opera House in Covent Garden.
+While there, the Reszkes were often entertained at the residence of Lady de Grey, who treated the men like royalty and enjoyed their senses of humor.
+One night when they missed their train for London to perform at Covent Garden, a guest remembered he was the honorary president of the local fire brigade and arranged for them to be taken to London at good speed.

 Reszke admired his brother, who was the leader of the two.
-He gladly sacrificed opportunities for a better and more independent career to perform with him, which began after Jean had established himself as a tenor.
-In 1884, they appeared in Hérodiade at the Théâtre-Italien.
-Josephine joined her brothers in the role of Salome later in the run.
-In Le Cid, Jean had the title role and Reszke created the role of Don Diègue.
-They performed in Roméo et Juliette and Don Giovanni.
+He gladly sacrificed opportunities for a better and more independent career to perform with him once Jean had established himself as a tenor.
+In 1884, they appeared in Massenet's Hérodiade at the Théâtre-Italien.
+Later in the run, Josephine joined her brothers in the role of Salome.
+In Le Cid, Jean had the title role and Edouard created the role of Don Diègue.
+They also performed in Gounod's Roméo et Juliette and Mozart's Don Giovanni.

 Reszke and his brother Jean and sister Josephine were described as a jolly trio:

 In 1887, they performed in Gounod's Faust at the Paris Opéra.
 Reszke was best known for his role as Mephistopheles, overshadowing his brother.
-He was compared to Faure, a tenor, who had previous performed as the legendary demon.
+He was compared to Faure, a tenor who had earlier performed as the legendary demon.
 He excelled as Mephistopheles due to his genuine bass voice and his imposing physical presence.
-Reszke developed a reputation as a great singer in that year.
+It was in that year he acquired the reputation of a great singer.